gost-dom/shaman/README.md

 mainContent := windowScope.SubScope(ByRole(ariarole.Main))
 ```

-Screen reader users typically rely landmarks to quickly find the relevant
+Screen reader users typically rely on landmarks to find relevant content.
+Using
-content.
-By writing tests to enforce a main scope, it will have a dramatic
-effect on the usability of the web application for that user base.
+correct landmarks has a _dramatic effect_ on the usability of the web
+application for that user base.

 ### Having input fields?
 Always scope them by form

+Browsers add default behaviour to input elements in a form, e.g., pressing
+<kbd>enter</kbd> tries to submit the form.

 ```Go
 loginForm := mainContent.SubScope(ByRole(ariarole.Form))